Chapter 3: The Human Factors

 Posing the question another way, “Is there a specific blueprint for humans; for human life?”.
 In attempting to find an answer, let's imagine a human is composed of basically two parts; the physical-human and the psychological-human.
 Much of the physical-human can be explained by the generic rules governing evolution for all life.
 The psychological human is more difficult to wrap in a precise definition, and is related to brain activity and the resulting behaviour.
 Human behaviour can sometimes be identified in animals, and thus it is not always easy to determine which traits are uniquely human.
 Emotion is something often seen as a characteristic belonging uniquely to humans.
 Darwin first raised the issue of animal emotions over a century ago, and it has been a hot topic for debate ever since ( Emotion in Animals ).
 As medical science discovers ever more detailed information about which parts of the brain are responsible for what function, we may be nearing the point of determining whether animals have emotions or not.
 If there is evidence that human characteristics, like emotion, can also be found spread among various animal species, it would become increasingly hard to argue that mankind is special and subject to its own set of rules.

 In spite of spectacular advances in the biological sciences over the last few decades, many more questions remain than have been answered.
 As yet unexplained is the formula common to all animal lifeforms – “What rules govern the choice of partners to ensure the survival of the species?”.
 One of the fundamental rules for life is that different species can originate from a common ancestor, and yet those species remain in a separate reproductive stream with little crosstalk between species.
-The consequences of not having such a simple rule for separation, would be disastrous.
+The consequences of not having such a simple rule for separation would be disastrous.
 There is another more subtle rule that dictates partners for procreation.
-To many, the idea of discouraging sex between siblings or close relatives might seem like a man-made rule that has become institutionalised, rather than a more fundamental rule supporting survival of the species.
+To many, the idea of discouraging sex between siblings or close relatives might seem like a man-made rule that has become institutionalized, rather than a more fundamental rule supporting survival of the species.
 Over time, inbreeding prevents the diffusion of genes that is so essential to healthy evolution.
-In turn, this can lead to mental illness or deformities that discourage future participation in continuing the bloodline.
+In turn, this can lead to illness or disabilities that discourage future participation in continuing the bloodline.
 Somewhere these rules have already been defined and we are just playing along.
 Thank heavens the rules have been so carefully crafted.
 Otherwise, chaos would reign.

 There is a simple observation when comparing plant and animal life on our planet.
-Plants have a symmetrical randomness, and their construction results mostly from the need to obey the laws of physics.
+Plants have a symmetrical randomness, and their construction results mostly from the need to obey the laws-of-physics.
 Take as an example the way that the branches of tall trees are distributed around a vertical axis.
 Although branches on one side of a tree would rarely mirror branches on the other side, there is nearly always a balance in the way the branches are distributed around the vertical axis.
 If too many branches formed on one side of the tree, resulting forces on the root system could overwhelm its anchoring ability, and remove the tree from future participation in evolution of its species.

-Animals on the other hand, have a very distinguishable external lateral symmetry in their design.
-Lateral symmetry makes good sense when considering how important balance is to animals with the freedom of movement.
+Animals on the other hand, have a very distinguishable external bilateral symmetry in their design.
+Bilateral symmetry makes good sense when considering how important balance is to animals with the freedom of movement.
 Any lopsidedness in an early mutation would have evolved out of a species, purely on the grounds of survival.
 The real problem arises when we look at the internal design of animals.
 For organs that consist of two parts or are duplicated, like lungs for example, good design suggests locating these organs around the lateral centre-line.
 Many organs in animals are one-offs, like the heart for instance.
 There is no way to fit all these on a centre-line to maintain good symmetry, and therefore there must have been very careful planning on how to fit all these elements within a given structure.
 Again, taking the heart as an example, this sits exclusively on the left side of the chest in humans, except perhaps for the occasional mutant.
 And the burning question is, “Why?”.

 This question about alternative designs is equally valid and mysterious for all animal-life, not just humans.
 The template for all animal species has a clear, asymmetric layout for most internal organs.
 Did natural-selection play a part in deciding the internal organ structure for humans?
 Given their limited knowledge of anatomy, would it be sensible to speculate that some early cave-dwellers might have been more attractive to sexual partners because of the location of their internal organs?
 In previous situations we've examined, there is usually a reason for each and every rule-of-nature that we can identify.
 Could the phenomena described here be an example of a completely arbitrary choice that became a blueprint for all life that followed?
 Life is bursting forth spontaneously and independently right across planet Earth, and there is not always a tie back to any single ancestor for any particular species.
 To be consistent with this observation, the rules governing life would need to specify preference for a certain format, even though there may be no identifiable advantage.